xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/NamingConventions/DocumentKeys.md

 different keys.

 Specifying a document key is optional when creating new documents.
-If no document key is specified by the user, ArangoDB will create the document key itself as each document is required to have a key.
+If no document key is specified by the user, AvocadoDB will create the document key itself as each document is required to have a key.

 There are no guarantees about the format and pattern of auto-generated document